-The College is home to the Center for Persons with Disabilities, a leading research institution in the nation, the National Center for Hearing Assessment and Management, the Center for the School of the Future, and the Emma Eccles Jones Early Childhood Center.
+At Utah State, you can work with faculty researchers at the nation’s leading research institutions including the Center for Persons with Disabilities, the National Center for Hearing Assessment and Management, the Center for the School of the Future and the Emma Eccles Jones Early Childhood Center.

 College of Engineering

 - Civil and Environmental Engineering

 - Electrical and Computer Engineering

 All departments have Accreditation Board for Engineering and Technology (ABET) accredited undergraduate engineering programs.
 As an undergraduate researcher, you can work on real-life research projects with a faculty mentor and his or her team of researchers.
 Undergraduate research department coordinators match student interests with a faculty member engaged in that specific area of research.